Project Information

 The Town is evaluating multiple potential sites for a WWTF.
 Several parcels have been identified for consideration based on size, location and suitability.

-Property owners who sign a right-of-entry will allow access for visual inspections and minor, non-invasive field work (such as wetland delineation).
+Property owners who sign a right-of-entry will allow access for visual inspections, minor, non-invasive field work (such as wetland delineation), and subsurface investigations such as geotechnical borings.
 Crews will gather information needed to prepare the Draft PEIR.
 Data will be used to help compare potential locations before any final decisions are made.

 Participation is voluntary.
 Signing the right-of-entry simply grants permission for limited access to gather environmental and site data.
 No permanent decisions are made at this stage.
 Signing does not transfer ownership or commit property owners to sell their land.
 If, in the future, the property is considered for acquisition, a separate process would occur, including independent appraisal and fair compensation.